Can My Charges Be Dismissed If the Officer Did Not Mirandize Me in North Carolina?

 If a case has Miranda problems, but not enough to put you in the clear, it may be an excellent opportunity to use your negotiating leverage to agree to a favorable plea agreement and resolve the issue.

-What If I’ve Been Detained or Arrested?
+What If I’ve Been Detained or Arrested in North Carolina?

 To learn more about the consequences of not being read your Miranda rights after an arrest, contact the Charlotte criminal defense attorneys at Randall & Stump, Criminal Defense Attorneys, right away.
 We will scrutinize each step of your stop, arrest, and interrogation to determine if the police violated the law, and if so, how this impacts your criminal case.